vinodhinic/kstream-sorting/README.md

 You would need to take backup of this dedup-store constantly.
 So if the original store got corrupted, you have to re-instantiate from the backup - and there is a slight chance that this backup is not up-to-date.
 How do you rebuild the state then?
 Quite simple.
 You have a store between two persistent queues - so you can always check what is the offset consumed and the last message produced and rebuild the store!

 This is a cool recipe I tried out with Kafka.
-But quite frankly, I have never found an application to this recipe.
-Almost always it is easy to have an idempotent sink than to go through this pain.
+But quite frankly, I have never found an use case for this recipe.
+Almost always, it is easier to have an idempotent sink than to go through this pain.
 Also, eos means you are using Kafka transaction - and that's always going to reduce the throughput since a transaction coordinator is involved behind the scenes.